9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/apparel/polos:

-Total load time is 101.157 seconds
+Total load time is 32.787 seconds

-67% of CSS is unused, 2 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-70% of JS is unused
+60% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/apparel/polos